guidezpl/arc-exporter/README.md

   - bookmarks HTML (NETSCAPE format; importable by most browsers)
   - passwords CSV (widely importable)
   - cards CSV (reference only)
-  - optional cookies.sqlite for Firefox/Zen (`--import-cookies`)
-  - optional extensions report and suggested `policies.json` for Firefox/Zen (experimental)
-- Optional: copies Arc profiles into new Chrome/Chromium profiles (non‑destructive), including:
+- Copies Arc profiles into new Chrome/Chromium profiles (non‑destructive), including:
   - passwords/cards merged into the Chrome profile (re‑encrypted with Chrome key)
-  - extensions copied and registered so Chrome installs from the Web Store on launch (themes skipped)
+  - extensions install is EXPERIMENTAL and disabled by default (see below)

 ### Requirements
 - macOS